FreeCAD/FreeCAD-documentation/wiki/Lattice2_Workbench.md

 # Lattice2 Workbench
   *align=center|The FreeCAD Lattice2 External Workbench Icon*

 ## Introduction

-{{VeryImportantMessage|Lattice2 is stable.
-New features may be added, but no breaking changes are supposed to happen.}}
+**Lattice2 is stable.
+New features may be added, but no breaking changes are supposed to happen.**